Gaurav4604/buddy/README.md

 1. Make sure to have [Ollama](https://ollama.com/download) set up and running, as it will be the LLM inference server used by our application

-2. Make sure you have [Postgres SQL](https://www.postgresql.org/download/) installed, along with support for [pgvector](https://github.com/pgvector/pgvector?tab=readme-ov-file#installation) as it will be used for all the vector embedding operations along with storage
+2. You'll also need [Postgres SQL](https://www.postgresql.org/download/) installed, along with support for [pgvector](https://github.com/pgvector/pgvector?tab=readme-ov-file#installation).
+This will be used for all the vector embedding operations along with persistent storage of extracted chunks from documents

+3. A good to have, would be [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit), to leverage usage of GPU for a lot of the _Machine Learning Related_ operations in the project

-3. Create a `.env` file with these exact keys, with your configured pairs
+4. Create a `.env` file with these exact keys, with your configured pairs

 ```bash
 database=postgres